FE International Advises ScraperAPI In Acquisition By SaaS.group

 About FE International, Inc.

-FE International is the preeminent advisor and valuation thought leader in the M&A advisory industry.
-FE offers comprehensive exit planning services, as well as direct access to an established network of pre-qualified international investors.
-For more information, visit www.feinternational.com.
+FE International is an award-winning global M&A Advisor of SaaS, E-Commerce & Content businesses and the preeminent valuation thought leader in the industry.
+Founded in 2010, the leadership team has over 50 years of combined experience in investment banking, strategy consulting, technology, and entrepreneurship.
+The Firm offers comprehensive exit planning services, as well as direct access to an established network of international investors.

+With headquarters in New York and regional offices in San Francisco, London, and Hong Kong, FE International is a truly global company.
+FE was named No. 8 Fastest Growing Financial Services Company in the Americas in 2020 by the Financial Times (No. 133 overall) and is a two-time Inc. 5000 company.
+Visit www.feinternational.com for more information.

 Kevin Oh